tallus/my-shell-utils/README.md

-Small utils that livie in $HOME/bin
+Small utils that live in $HOME/bin